 1.5.
 Light intensities

 1.5.1.
-Main-beam headlamps
+Driving-beam headlamps

-The aggregate maximum intensity of the main beam headlamps shall be checked by the procedure described in paragraph 6.1.9.2. of this Regulation.
+The aggregate maximum intensity of the driving-beam headlamps shall be checked by the procedure described in paragraph 6.1.9.2. of this Regulation.
 The value obtained shall be such that the requirement in paragraph 6.1.9.1. of this Regulation is fulfilled.

 1.6.
 The presence, number, colour, arrangement and, where applicable, the category of lamps shall be checked by visual inspection of the lamps and their markings.

-These shall be such that the requirements set out in paragraphs 5.15. and 5.16. as well as in the individual specifications applicable to each lamp are fulfilled.
+These shall be such that the requirements set out in paragraphs 5.15. and 5.16. of this Regulation as well as in the individual specifications applicable to each lamp are fulfilled.

 Annex 10